Taum/altered-deckfmt/README.md

 Can be encoded into the string:
 ```
-ECTcM1CsQ8dUqYi8Ysscw841m9MVy5m9U9YtgdodkA==
+EBAk3DNQrEPHVKmIvGLLHMPONZvTFcuZvVPWLYHaHZA=
 ```

-This project will provide a Javascript/Typescript module that can either be imported into a NodeJS project or loaded into a web page.
+This project provides a Javascript/Typescript module that can either be imported into a NodeJS project or loaded into a web page.

 A format specification in available in [FORMAT_SPEC.md](FORMAT_SPEC.md).

-## TODOs

-* Cleanup module export so it's actually usable in another project.

 ## Usage